Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D4-updates.md

 The hardest part so far was learning how to use the text corpus, so learning many new things very quickly has been most challenging

-I don't think I need anything from instructors yet, but when I get deeper into the project I might.
+I don't think I need anything from instructors yet, but when I get deeper into the project I might in the future.